sjaehn/BShapr/README.md

 Usage
 -----
 The plugin slices a stereo input, amplifies or silences the individual slices and send the whole sequence to the output.
-Although this affects only the audio signal, it needs a playback running (to get information about beat / position).
+Although this affects only the audio signal, it needs a playback running (Jack transport).

 The interface is divided into three parts: step controls, monitor and step shape.